rjones-lf/iroha/deploy/ansible/roles/iroha-cluster-config-gen/README.md

 iroha-cluster-config-gen
 =========

-a role to generate `genesis.block` and keypair for each node in deployable iroha cluster based on inventory.
+A role to generate `genesis.block` and keypair for each node in deployable iroha cluster based on inventory.

 Requirements
 ------------